eykop/Web-Monitoring-Kafka-PostgreSQL/README.md

 Before we run, we need to create the database and the database table for the Web monitor to be able to write entries to.

-If we have selected to runa PostgreSQL docker container we log to it by the following command:
+If we have selected to run a PostgreSQL docker container we log to it by the following command:
 ```
 docker exec -it my-postgres "/bin/bash"
 ```